-- Documentation from Ministry of Forests and Range regarding the proposed PCFA area. - A statement of consistency with program objectives. - Information about the PCFA area. - Guiding principles and goals of the Community Forest. - A management plan. - Information about community awareness, support and involvement. - Information about PCFA holder and business structure. - A business plan.
+- Documentation from Ministry of Forests and Range regarding the proposed CFA area. - A statement of consistency with program objectives. - Information about the CFA area. - Guiding principles and goals of the Community Forest. - A management plan. - Information about community awareness, support and involvement.